TonyVallad/MSZP/readme.md

 - Use _FLOAT variables to be able to zoom in further. (possibly?)

 ### Later
-- Smooth out the contours between colors for bitmap.
-  See: https://www.karlsims.com/julia.html (bottom of the page)
 - Try to make it more efficient if possible.
 - Add the option to enter coordinates ? (not sure about that one...)
-- Make BMPs videos from the explorer.
+- Make BMPs videos from the explorer. (maybe not...)
-- Make the explorer page the default one and remove the main menu. (once step above is made)
 - Add an 'About' section to talk a little bit about why I finished it so late and why I even bothered. xD

 ## Notes